-Don’t be afraid to make another owner aware that their pet’s behavior isn’t acceptable or maybe your dog and their dog were playing, but now yours has had enough and theirs is still engaged so they need to call their dog back to ease up the pressure.
+Don’t be afraid to make another owner aware that their pet’s behavior isn’t acceptable.
+Or, maybe your dog and their dog were playing, but now your dog has had enough, and their dog is still engaged, so they need to call their dog back to ease up the pressure.

-I like to go the Cesar Millan route and use my hand or foot to administer a firm touch to let the dog know that that behavior is unwanted.
-Just be aware, some dogs may retaliate with a correction back so be mindful when using this approach.
+I like to go the Cesar Millan route and use my hand or foot to administer a firm touch to let the dog know that their behavior is unacceptable.
+Just be aware, some dogs may retaliate with a correction back, so be mindful when using this approach.

-Just keep in mind that there are some people you just can’t get to see that they’re wrong, and no amount of explanation will get through to them that their dog’s behavior warrants their attention or a correction.
-So be prepared to be confronted by someone who either took offense to your request that they control their dog or because you decided to take matters into your own hands and correct their dog.
+Keep in mind there are some people you just won’t get to see that they’re wrong, and no amount of explanation will get through to them that their dog’s behavior warrants their attention or a correction.
+So be prepared to be confronted by someone who takes offense to you requesting that they control their dog or you deciding to take matters into your own hands and correct their dog.

 All the best.